wallscavesurvey/walls/README.md

 ## Thanks To

 - David McKenzie, of course
+- Peter Sprouse for introducing me to David, and recommending me as the future maintainer
 - Dariusz Lubomski (@dlubom) for initial work on setting up a CI build